Last updated: 24 April 2026

 If you’re on a day tour, I recommend just staying in Mahabang Buhangin.
 It’s closer to the mainland.
 You’ll also find island-hopping tour boats that you can charter here.
 Even if you get off in Sampalukan and take a boat tour from there, one of the stops will still be Mahabang Buhangin.
 There are also homestays here if you want to spend the night.

 There are other boats to Isla Verde.
-During our visit, a boat called SEA QUEEN is also picking up passengers alongside SUPER MARIO.
+During our visit, a boat called SEA QUEEN is also picking up passengers alongside our passenger boat, SUPER MARIO.
 However, I don’t think it’s going to the same spots in the island.
 Our contacts in Isla Verde and the staff at the port upon learning that we’re tourists specifically told us to board Super Mario.
 They said that if we were going to Mahabang Buhangin and resorts like Isla Verde Tropical Friendly Resort, we should hop onto Super Mario.
+When our teammates visited in 2024 for an overnight stay at Isla Verde Tropical Friendly Resort, they boarded ST. PAUL boat, then got off at Sampalukan.

 If you’re driving, you can park your car at Tabangao Port.
-Overnight Parking Fee: P100.
+Overnight Parking Fee: P150.

 By Private Boat